 - 1. Select Start > Programs > IBM Informix > Server Instance Manager. - 2.
 Select the Installation Method, and click Create New to create a new instance of the database server. - 3.
 Follow the prompts.

-After you enter the required information, the Server Instance Manager installs services, records environment variables, updates the registry, and creates an onconfig file for the new database server instance.
+After you enter the required information, the Server Instance Manager installs services, records environment variables, updates the registry, and creates onconfig and sqlhost files for the new database server instance.

 Server Instance Manager command-line options